top of page

 Avengers in Galactic Storm for Arcades

-A Killer Instinct style fighter strictly adapting the comics to the point of only offering Captain America & a bunch of C listers.
-Big names like Iron Man & Thor are saved for the innovative assist system Marvel Vs. Capcom adopted.
+A Killer Instinct style fighter strictly adapting the comics to the point of only offering Captain America and a bunch of C-listers no one has heard of.
+Big names like Iron Man and Thor are saved for the innovative assist system that would later be adopted by Marvel Vs. Capcom.

 Release: 1995